Glossary

 Data decay is the gradual degradation of data accuracy over time as contact information becomes outdated due to job changes, company mergers, office relocations, and other real-world changes in the B2B landscape.

-The cost of data decay is significant.
+The cost of data decay is significant and often underestimated.
 Sales teams waste an estimated 27% of their time working with bad data - chasing invalid emails, calling disconnected numbers, and reaching out to people who no longer hold their listed positions.
 This translates to thousands of dollars in lost productivity per sales rep per year.
+For a 10-person SDR team with an average fully loaded cost of $80,000 per rep, data decay wastes approximately $216,000 annually in unproductive prospecting time.

-The solution to data decay is regular data enrichment and validation.
+The solution to data decay is regular data enrichment and validation through a systematic maintenance process.
 Platforms like Enrichabl allow teams to periodically re-enrich their contact databases, identifying outdated records and appending fresh, verified information.
-Best practice is to re-validate email data quarterly and fully re-enrich contact records every 6 months.
+The batch processing workflow makes it efficient to re-validate thousands of records in a single operation - upload the existing database as a CSV, run enrichment to find updated information, validate all email addresses, and export the refreshed dataset for re-import into the CRM.

 Related Terms